Dewa Province: Early period

-Prior to the Asuka period, Dewa was inhabited by Ainu or Emishi tribes, and was effectively outside of the control of the Yamato dynasty.
+Prior to the Asuka period, Dewa was inhabited by Ainu or Emishi tribes, and was effectively outside of the control of the imperial dynasty.
 Abe no Hirafu conquered the native Emishi tribes at what are now the cities of Akita and Noshiro in 658 and established a fort on the Mogami River.
 In 708 AD Dewa District (出羽郡, Dewa-gun) was created within Echigō Province.
 The area of Dewa District was roughly that of the modern Shōnai area of Yamagata Prefecture, and was gradually extended to the north as the Japanese pushed back the indigenous people of northern Honshū.
 Dewa District was promoted to the status of a province (Dewa Province (出羽国, Dewa no kuni)) in 712 AD, and gained Okitama and Mogami Districts, formerly part of Mutsu Province.

 A number of military expeditions were sent to the area, with armed colonists forming settlements with wooden palisades across central Dewa in what is now the Shōnai area of Yamagata Prefecture.
 The capital of the new province was initially established at Dewanosaku (出羽柵), a fortified settlement in what is now part of Sakata, Yamagata, which served as a vital military stronghold in the expansion of Yamato control and settlement in the region.
-In 733, the capital was moved north, and a new military settlement, later named “Akita Castle”, was built what is now in the Takashimizu area of the city of Akita.
+In 733, the capital was moved north, and a new military settlement, later named "Akita Castle", was built what is now in the Takashimizu area of the city of Akita.
 Abe no Yakamaro was sent as Chinjufu-shōgun.
 In 737, a major military operation began to connect Akita Castle with Taga Castle on the Pacific Coast.
 Over the next 50 years, additional fortifications were erected at Okachi in Dewa Province and Monofu in Mutsu Province involving a force of over 5000 men.
 The road was greatly resented by the Emishi tribes, and after an uprising in 767, pacification expeditions were carried out in 776, 778, 794, 801 and 811.

 During the Nara period, under the Engishiki classification system, Dewa was ranked as a "greater country" (上国).
-Under the ritsuryō system, Dewa was classed as a “far country” (遠国).
-The name of the province was originally pronounced “Idewa”.
-The Ichinomiya of Dewa Province was the Chōkaisan Omonoimi Jinja in what is now Yuza, Yamagata.
+Under the ritsuryō system, Dewa was classed as a "far country" (遠国).
+The name of the province was originally pronounced "Idewa".
+The Ichinomiya of Dewa Province was the Chōkaisan Ōmonoimi Shrine in what is now Yuza, Yamagata.

 During the Heian period, in 878, a major rebellion known as the Gangyo Disturbance (元慶の乱, Gangyo no ran) erupted in the region against Yamato rule.
 Another major uprising occurred in 939, as part of East Japan war Tengyō no Ran.
 Towards the end of the Heian period, the province was organized into eleven districts.
 It was later a battleground in the Gosannen War and the Former Nine Years War.